dreampiggy/CocoaPodsXCAssetsIssue/README.md

 >     if [[ $line != ${PODS_ROOT}* ]]; then
 ```

 It seems that the author want to do filter of that `Pods` folder, but use the wrong shell syntax.
 The condition check always passed.
 So that all your current working directory's `xcassets` will be compiled into main bundle.

-(It's really suck.
-And I'm also disagreed with this `Find all other xcassets` logic, which does not check the project logic group but based on directory)
+To say, I'm also disagreed with this `Find all other xcassets` logic, which does not check the project logic group but based on directory.
+A better solution, is that we use xcodeproj to search all xcassets resources should be compiled for the current build target.
+Which base on the project but not file directory.

 For workaround, add this patch in your `Podfile`'s post_install script.
-Because you can not always assume all Pods using xcassets with `resources`.
-If at least 1 use that syntax, you'll enter the trap :)
+Because you can not always assume all Pods using xcassets with `resource_bundles`.
+If at least 1 use that `resource` syntax, you'll enter the trap :)